 One of the biggest jacket trends of the 2017 winter season is the anorak and rain jacket.
-Now these styles are nothing new, in fact I think it’s fair to say that many of you who enjoy a bush walk or a spot of sailing probably have one in your wardrobe.
+Now these styles are nothing new, in fact as a personal fashion stylist, I think it’s fair to say that many of you who enjoy a bush walk or a spot of sailing probably have one in your wardrobe.

 But just like most other trends, the anorak has been given a new (stylish) lease on life and is literally everywhere on the high street.
 It’s fair to say they have come of age and left their ‘daggy’ reputation behind (well at least for now)

 Anoraks and rain jackets are traditionally not overly bulky so they are a great trans-seasonal jacket.
 They are perfect for layering over knits and scarves in the cooler months, but equally work well over a tee in spring.

 Above: Traditional Sportscraft Emmy Anorak in forest green $269.99

 There are a few key notes to mention when considering this style to ensure your look is 2017 and not 1995.

 The style of anorak that you’re most likely to see around is L-O-N-G. Long jackets as discussed in an earlier blog are huge, and long anoraks are the way to go.

 The key to mastering this length is to ensure what you wear underneath is neat and fits closely to the body.
 Anything blousy or full of fabric will be too much and you’ll simply get lost in the jacket.